sponsian/mosaic-dev/README.md

 Mosaic primarily uses the MoUSD tokens in its Stability Pool to absorb the under-collateralized debt, i.e. to repay the liquidated borrower's liability.

 Any user may deposit MoUSD tokens to the Stability Pool.
 This allows them to earn the collateral from the liquidated Trove.
-When a liquidation occurs, the liquidated debt is cancelled with the same amount of MoUSD in the Pool (which is burned as a result), and the liquidated Ether is proportionally distributed to depositors.
+When a liquidation occurs, the liquidated debt is cancelled with the same amount of MoUSD in the Pool (which is burned as a result), and the liquidated Reef is proportionally distributed to depositors.

-Stability Pool depositors can expect to earn net gains from liquidations, as in most cases, the value of the liquidated Ether will be greater than the value of the cancelled debt (since a liquidated Trove will likely have an ICR just slightly below 110%).
+Stability Pool depositors can expect to earn net gains from liquidations, as in most cases, the value of the liquidated Reef will be greater than the value of the cancelled debt (since a liquidated Trove will likely have an ICR just slightly below 110%).

 If the liquidated debt is higher than the amount of MoUSD in the Stability Pool, the system tries to cancel as much debt as possible with the tokens in the Stability Pool, and then redistributes the remaining liquidated collateral and debt across all active Troves.